-Virtually every month we receive reports issued by Public Health England, the National Health Service or similar organisations regarding the appalling state of the nation’s health.
-One of the biggest concerns is about obesity levels in children and the state of their mental health.
+We're continuously seeing reports issued by Public Health England, the National Health Service or similar organisations regarding the appalling state of the nation’s health.
+One of the biggest concerns is about obesity levels in children and the state of their mental wellbeing.
+There is also a constant stream of reports about climate change and the need for us to all do our bit to reduce our carbon footprint.

 10 reasons why walking to school is good for you